ng-galien/idea-plpgdebugger/README.md

 ### Install the debugger on the server

 >Try out the Docker image on [Docker Hub](https://hub.docker.com/repository/docker/galien0xffffff/postgres-debugger/general) with a ready to use enhanced debugger (versions 11 to 15).
+Images are based on the official postgres image and are available for amd64 and arm64 architectures.
 > [Docker Image](/docker/Dockerfile) | [Readme](/docker/README.md)